socketsupply/sockets.sh/src/docs/guide-apple.md

 and physical `devices`.

 - [Create][apple-dev-certificates-add] a new iOS Distribution (App Store and Ad Hoc) certificate on the Apple Developers website.
-- Choose a certificate request you've created 2 steps earlier.
+- Choose a certificate request you created 2 steps earlier.
-- Download your certificate and double click to add it to your Keychain.
+- Download your certificate and double-click to add it to your Keychain.

 When you run `ssc build --target=ios .` on your project for the first time, you may see the following because you don't have a provisioning profile: